Gary Born

-Gary B. Born (born 14 September 1955) is an international lawyer and academic.
-He is chair of the International Arbitration and International Litigation practices at the international law firm, Wilmer Cutler Pickering Hale and Dorr LLP, and the author of a number of commentaries, casebooks and other works on international arbitration and litigation.
+Gary B. Born (born September 14, 1955) is an American lawyer.
+He is chair of the International Arbitration and International Litigation practices at the international law firm Wilmer Cutler Pickering Hale and Dorr LLP and the author of commentaries, casebooks and other works on international arbitration and international litigation.

-Early life
+Early life and education

-Born attended primary schools in France and Germany and completed his secondary education in the US.
-He received a bachelor's degree summa cum laude from Haverford College in 1978 and a J.D., summa cum laude from the University of Pennsylvania Law School in 1981.
+Born attended primary schools in France and Germany and completed his secondary education in the United States.
+He received a bachelor's degree, summa cum laude, from Haverford College in 1978 and a J.D., summa cum laude, from the University of Pennsylvania Law School in 1981.

-Born served as a law clerk to Henry Friendly of the U.S. Court of Appeals for the Second Circuit (1981–1982) and William Rehnquist of the U.S. Supreme Court (1982–1983).
-Born has practiced with Wilmer Cutler Pickering Hale and Dorr LLP in London for the past three decades and has taught international dispute resolution at law schools in Europe, the United States and Asia.
+Born served as a law clerk to Judge Henry Friendly of the U.S. Court of Appeals for the Second Circuit (1981–1982) and Justice William Rehnquist of the U.S. Supreme Court (1982–1983).
+Born has practiced with Wilmer Cutler Pickering Hale and Dorr LLP in London for the past several decades and has taught international dispute resolution at law schools in Europe, the United States, Asia, the Middle East and elsewhere.

-Academic influence on international dispute resolution

-Born has published numerous works in the fields of both international arbitration and international litigation.
-These works have contributed to the development of both areas as independent fields of legal study and practice.